-• Assessment Results 2017-2018: Job placement rates were reported in Fall 2018.
-The job placement rate for all PRCC campuses was 82.25%.
-The job placement rate for the Poplarville & Hancock centers was 85%.
-The job placement rate for the Forrest County Center was 79.5%.
+• Assessment Results 2019-2020: Job placement rates were reported in Fall 2019.
+The job placement rate for all PRCC campuses was 83.5%.
+The job placement rate for the Poplarville & Hancock centers was 80%.
+The job placement rate for the Forrest County Center was 87%.
 The overall figures did meet the state requirement of 80.10%.
+The Poplarville and Hancock center placement rates need improvement.
 The use of social media and Career Coach advertising in addition to placement activities are believed to help PRCC, as a whole, reach the state requirement in job placement.